-The colleagues, friends, and family of Andy Tyson are pleased to announce the fourth Andy Tyson Leadership Award in Sustainability (ATLAS) and the opening of the Award’s nomination process.
-After skipping a year due to unprecedented circumstances, this peer-based award will again recognize an outstanding individual from the Teton region for their efforts in local, community-oriented environmental sustainability projects within the Tetons’ built environment.
-Recipients have traditionally been recognized each May at the Jackson Hole EcoFair, an event that Andy helped start in the early 2000s.
-This year, an awardee will be recognized in our final EcoTalk on June 10, 2021.
-Nominations are due by June 3, 2021.
+The colleagues, friends, and family of Andy Tyson are pleased to announce the fifth Andy Tyson Leadership Award in Sustainability (ATLAS) and the opening of the Award’s nomination process.
+This peer-based award recognizes an outstanding individual from the Teton region for their efforts in local, community-oriented environmental sustainability projects within the Tetons’ built environment.
+Recipients are recognized each May at the Jackson EcoFair, an event that Andy helped start in the early 2000s.
+This year, we will recognize both the 2021 and 2022 winners at EcoFair on May 14.

 Andy was a leader in ushering thoughtful and sustainable living into everyday life.
 His expertise was broad and his passion was infectious.
 He filled many roles including; technical expert, a community organizer, a life-long learner, a passionate volunteer, and a caring friend, partner, and spouse.